snjo/ClipboardTool/readme.md

 Commands marked as Flag do not output text directly, but alters the rest of the text or commands in some way.

+### Using multiple lists from slots at once

+Commands: $lln1 $lln2 $lln3
+These allow referencing lists of values from multiple slots when processing text from the Processing slot or Text Library.
+Don't use the $list command in the slots containing list values when using $lln commands.

+Fill slots 1-3 with individual lists of values and reference one or multiple of them in another text like this.
+Make sure to increment the number each time you process the text using $postinc (Increment the spinner number at the end) Values in the lists will also be processed if any commands are present.

+	PROCESS SLOT: ID: $number Name: $lln1, team: $lln2 $postinc MEMORY SLOT 1: Joe
+	               Mary
+				   Frank
+				   Sarah
+	MEMORY SLOT 1: Blue
+	               Red
+				   Green
+				   Blue

+	OUTPUT: ID: 1, Name: Joe, team: Blue
+	        ID: 2, Name: Mary, team Red
+			ID: 3, Name: Frank, team Green
+			ID: 4, Name: Sarah, team Blue

 -----------------------------------------

 ## Text Files in the program folder

 By default the program looks for these files in the user profile folder.
 You can direct it to another folder on your PC it the Options panel.